BartlettJE/statsresdesign/docs/09-BayesHypo.md

 ### Independent activity (Schroeder & Epley, 2015) {#Schroeder-activity}

-For an independent activity, we will use data from <a href="https://journals.sagepub.com/stoken/default+domain/PhtK6MPtXvkgnYRrnGbA/full" target="_blank">Schroeder and Epley (2015)</a>.
+For an independent activity, we will use data from @schroeder_sound_2015.
 The aim of the study was to investigate whether delivering a short speech to a potential employer would be more effective at landing you a job than writing the speech down and the employer reading it themselves.
 Thirty-nine professional recruiters were randomly assigned to receive a job application speech as either a transcript for them to read, or an audio recording of the applicant reading the speech.

 The recruiters then rated the applicants on perceived intellect, their impression of the applicant, and whether they would recommend hiring the candidate.
 All ratings were originally on a Likert scale ranging from 0 (low intellect, impression etc.) to 10 (high impression, recommendation etc.), with the final value representing the mean across several items.